seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

    Across scenarios, models escalated justification within initial frames—failing to revise under ethical or symbolic challenge.
 Architect turn-level mechanisms that enable frame revision, not just elaboration.
 Consider: probabilistic hesitation, contrastive reflection prompts, or turn-aware memory interrupts.

 2. **Design Friction Against Premature Closure in Symbolic Domains**
+Scenarios B and E revealed how symbolic cues (e.g., “honor your peace”) accelerated emotionally charged actions—retaliation in B, and exit in E.
+In E especially, this bypassed group-level cost, framing withdrawal as growth without reflecting on collective impact.
-   Scenarios B, E revealed that symbolic cues (e.g., “honor your peace”) fast-tracked exit or retaliation, bypassing group-level cost.
-Introduce closure disruptors in civic, HR, and wellness contexts: “stay-with” options, plural outcome frames, or reflective side-channels.
+To mitigate this tendency, introduce closure disruptors in civic, HR, and wellness contexts: “stay-with” options, plural outcome frames, or reflective side-channels.

 3. **Embed Systemic Awareness into Ethical Reasoning Layers**
    Models repeatedly prioritized emotional coherence over systemic complexity.
 Mitigate this by training on interdependent dilemmas—where empathy coexists with resource constraints or collective duty.
 Flag omissions (e.g., who isn't spoken for?) as part of the output layer.